-6.1 This this first quarter saw a resurgence in numbers of application and preapplication submissions.
-Planning application and pre-application income has been higher than anticipated outperforming budget estimates.
+6.1 This second quarter saw a slight fall in numbers of application and pre-application submissions and a rise in cases determined.
+Planning application has been lower and pre-application income higher than anticipated in budget estimates.
 The most significant variable, the effect of submission of major applications and their associated fees, remains difficult to predict.
+6.2 Initial steps towards different working arrangements with a movement away from home based to hybrid home/office based working is at the planning stage.